Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance: Background and Motivation

-To avoid redundant computation, our key idea is to redesign the entire data flow by precomputing the axis-shared terms.
+To avoid redundant computation, our key idea is to redesign the entire dataflow by precomputing the axis-shared terms.
 Each PE then performs only a simple combination of these precomputed values, thereby significantly reducing complexity while maintaining parallelism.
-This axis-oriented rasterization is implemented through a dedicated hardware architecture~(\secref{sec:axes}) to improve the compute efficiency.
+This axis-shared rasterization is implemented through a dedicated hardware architecture~(\secref{sec:axes}) to improve the compute efficiency.